jclimix/jclimix/README.md

 ### Feedback
 Feel free to open issues or pull requests if you have suggestions for improvements or find any bugs.
 Your feedback is highly appreciated!

+### Why "JCLimix"?
+The name JCLimix is a shortened version of the phrase 'James Challenges Limits' replacing the 's' with an 'x' to represent the unknown.

 ## 📊 GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=jclimix&show_icons=true&theme=radical)